Zauberfisch/vagrant-boxes/silverstripe-jessie64/README.md

 Tis box is intended to be used for a single project, installing multiple SilverStripe sites is possible but will require additional configuration.

 **Note: DO NOT use in production**, this box is intended for development and testing purpose only.
+Additionally, it is assumed that this box is used in a safe environment, default passwords are used and ports are open.

 ### Installing SilverStripe